lvillasen/RedPitaya-Nth-Edge-Trigger-App/README.md

 # RedPitaya Generate Acquire App
-Web app to control the Red Pitaya board using Node.js which is a back-end JavaScript runtime environment to generate arbitrary signals with the fast DACs and acquire signals with the fast ADCs.
+This app illustrates a way to perform Nth edge trigger on a STEMlab 125-14 RedPitaya board using Node.js, Express and Python scripts.

 ## Requisites